microsoft/frameworkcontroller/doc/user-manual.md

 [Container EnvironmentVariable](../pkg/apis/frameworkcontroller/v1/constants.go)

 ## <a name="PodFailureClassification">Pod Failure Classification</a>
-You can specify how to classify and summarize Pod failures by [PodFailureSpec](../pkg/apis/frameworkcontroller/v1/config.go).
+You can specify how to classify and summarize Pod failures by the [PodFailureSpec](../pkg/apis/frameworkcontroller/v1/config.go).

 You can also directly leverage the [Default PodFailureSpec](../example/config/default/frameworkcontroller.yaml).